gorlev/zapret-easy-installer/README.md

 ```

 > **Note for OpenWrt users**: The command will work directly as shown above!
-> **Note for Linux/macOS users**: The script will automatically use sudo if needed and may prompt for your password.
+> **Note for Linux/macOS users**: The script will automatically use sudo if needed and prompt for your password.
+After entering your password, installation will continue automatically - no need to paste the command again.

 ### Windows